 Apart from the technical improvements, a higher level of engagement leads to more conversions.
-Relationships start with the content you’re providing and if the level of engagement is low-your visitor will break it off quickly.
-If your content is stimulating and helping the reader in some way, they begin to trust your company which improves the likelihood of future purchases.
+Relationships start with the content you’re providing and if the level of engagement is low-your visitors will break it off quickly.
+If your content is stimulating and helping the reader in some way, they begin to trust your company which improves the likelihood of converting them into a client.

 #7-Set new standards in quality

-Quality was, is, and always will be appreciated in the products, services and content your business provides.
-There’s just no way around it-people appreciate anything that adds value to their lives.
+Quality is always a defining characteristic in the products, services and content your business provides.
+There’s just no way around it-people appreciate a product, service or information that adds value to their lives.

 #8-Make your site easy to navigate

 User experience will continue to be a priority for businesses in creating successful and competitively ranked websites.
-The process for providing a positive experience is a continual effort but drastic improvements can quickly be achieved by addressing UX issues systematically.
+The process for providing a positive user experience is a continual effort but with lasting positive effects.